Yellowstone County called 'epicenter' of pandemic in Montana

 Employees at RiverStone in some cases have been reassigned beyond their regular duties or have taken on additional work spilling over into their evenings and weekends to work on COVID-19 prevention and tracking, according to Felton.

 Testing has also been affected by case growth.
-Referring to Governor Steve Bullock's Wednesday press conference, Felton said that the out of state lab Quest will not be taking tests from Montana for the next two weeks.
+Referring to Governor Steve Bullock's Wednesday press conference, Felton said that the out of state lab Quest will not be taking tests from Montana for the next two to three weeks because of a nationwide backlog of test results.
 This will have an effect on testing at the new free testing site at the Shrine Auditorium, Felton said, adding that they will continue testing through the week but RiverStone does not know when results will come back.

 Since July 11, Felton said that more than 1,000 free tests had been given by RiverStone Health.

+Asked if the turnaround time on the tests was fast enough to be useful in managing an outbreak, Adkins wrote in an email "Honestly, no."

+DPHHS told The Gazette last week that through July 6 sentinel testing results were being turned around in 5.5 days on average.

 While Felton said local hospitals had not reached the point where patients needed to be turned away, he said that 24 of the 37 active hospitalizations in the state are in Yellowstone County.
-Personap protective equipment supplies remain adequate in hospitals and for testing, according to Felton
+Personal protective equipment supplies remain adequate in hospitals and for testing, according to Felton.

 In describing the local situation, Felton provided examples of ways in which people are hampering the effort to slow the spread of the virus.